sntran/shell2discord/README.md

 Create Discord splash commands from command-line.

+## Disclaimer

+This program is written by a developer first-time using Go.
+Bugs and smells are expected.
+Pull requests are welcome to help make the program and its author better.

+Golang is not the developer's language of choice, but due to the nature of this program, the ability to have cross-platform static binary from Go makes it a suitable choice.

 ## Usage

 Get a Discord token from Developer portal, and set `DISCORD_TOKEN` environment variable in shell.